jordanofoster/comp-30151-final-year-project/docs/COMP30151 - Project Report - Jordan Foster (N0913799).md

 ###### 2.1.2.7.5 Technological Countermeasures

-It known that TFDA (See section 2.1.2.5.3) is easily facilitated by abusers, and that it has effects the victim's ability to use technology itself - under high levels of risk and stress, they struggle to identify UI details, privacy/security features, and acting upon instructions, as noted by Slupska & Tanczer (2021).
-Quite a few DV victims, then, particularly those in the 'escape' and 'life apart' phases of IPV as defined by Matthews et al (2017) and later adapted by Slupska & Tanczer (2021), appear to disconnect from use of technology - at least in Matthews et al (2017)'s sample; In less extreme cases by deleting accounts and having less of an online presence, but in more severe cases by destroying devices, or removing internal components (such as batteries and SD cards) and hiding them on their person.
+It is known that TFDA (See section 2.1.2.5.3) is easily facilitated by abusers, and that it has affects the victim's ability to use technology itself - under high levels of risk and stress, they struggle to identify UI details, privacy/security features, and acting upon instructions, as noted by Slupska & Tanczer (2021).
+Quite a few DV victims, then - particularly those after the 'physical control' phase and in the 'escape' and 'life apart' phases of IPV as defined by Matthews et al (2017) and later adapted by Slupska & Tanczer (2021) - appear to disconnect from use of technology, at least in Matthews et al (2017)'s sample; In less extreme cases by deleting accounts and having less of an online presence, but in more severe cases by destroying devices, or removing internal components (such as batteries and SD cards) and hiding them on their person.

 Such measures appear to be fuelled by fear and low technical expertise; Freed et al (2018) notes in their study that the establishment of abuser 'omnipresence' (through spyware) resulted in what the authors refer to as belief in the abuser being "magical" (to disambiguate, having the perceived untracable/undefinable ability of the abuser to find them).
 Cybersecurity experts familiar with threat modelling might consider such countermeasures as excessive in all threat models except for state-targeted whistleblowers, but rather than dismiss this as paranoia, a common thread is identfiable between the (perceived) threat model of the unexpertised IPV victim and (actual model of) the whistleblower on-the-run; that being lack of knowledge regarding adversarial 'reach' (what can the adversary compromise), meaning they must fall back to 'undeniable truths' based on expertise.
 One that works for both would be 'broken technology is unusable', for example.